silviucpp/ebeanstalkd/README.md

 ]}
 ```

-The API when using either the connection pool or plain connection mechanism is the same.
-The only difference is that instead of using a pid as the first parameter you are using the name of the pool (atom):
+The API is identical whether you use a connection pool or a plain connection mechanism.
+The only difference is that, instead of using a PID as the first parameter, you use the pool name (an atom):

 ```erlang
 application:ensure_all_started(ebeanstalkd).